Published/Last edited or updated: 16th August, 2017

-The latest to hit the (virtual) shelves is an e-book of divine vegan recipes produced by the Hariharalaya Retreat and Meditation Centre.
+This en e-book of divine vegan recipes is produced by the Hariharalaya Retreat and Meditation Centre.
 Created by the inspirational Joel Altman, with contributions from guests and staff, the recipes in Cooking With Consciousness (2012) are rooted in the idea of producing naturally delicious food that creates harmony between the ingredients themselves and between and within the people who eat them.
 There’s a real international feel to the recipes offered here, but there is also a strong nod to Cambodian styles, ingredients and recipes.

 Examples include spicy fried potato mash for breakfast (I’m Irish so in my view this clearly identifies the man as a genius!), a selection of tasty Khmer salads, a lively selection of dips and dressings, including easy-to-make chutneys, and main courses that include Mexican chillies, Indian dishes, an African bean stew, and good solid Cambodian staples.
 The offerings are rounded out with a selection of pastas, soups and some delightful desserts.
 Cooking With Consciousness costs $12 for the first copy.